eurostat/eurostat.js/doc/README-map.md

 Most of the methods follow the pattern *map*.**myMethod**([*value*]): If a *value* is specified, the method sets the parameter value and return the object itself.
 If no *value* is specified, the method returns the current value of the parameter.

+Once the parameters have been set or changed, the map should be built or updated using one of [these methods](#build-and-update).

 ### Map definition

 | Method | Type | Default value | Description |